Royals - Tigers Prediction, Odds, Pick, How To Watch

-It is an AL Central showdown as the Kansas City Royals face the Detroit Tigers.
+It was a seventh-inning rally for the Detroit Tigers as they beat the Kansas City Royals.
 It is time to continue our MLB odds series with a Royals-Tigers prediction, pick, and how-to-watch.

-The Royals' recent stretch of play has put them in danger of dropping to the worst team in the league.
-Over the weekend they lost two of three to the Angels, making them 2-14 over their last 16 games.
-The Royals are now 19-52 on the season, just 1.5 games better than the Athletics at 19-55.
-They are currently on pace for 119 losses this year, which would tie them with the 2003 Tigers for the second most of all time.

-Meanwhile, the Tigers took three of four from the Twins over the weekend.
-This is a nice turnaround for the club.
-Before the series, they had won just once in their previous 12 games.
-They took three wins over the weekend to put them at 30-40 on the season.
-It also put the Tigers back in the thick of the playoff race in the AL Central.
-They sit just five games back of the Twins for the division lead.
+The Royals have now lost 12 of their last 13 games, and sit at 19-53 on the season.
+Jordan Lyles pitched well until the seventh inning.
+The only run scored has been on a double by Zach McKinstry double in the fifth.
+He came back out for the seventh and promptly gave up a single and a double to the first two batters.
+Taylor Clarke would come into the game and give up a single to the first batter he faced, Jake Rogers.
+The single scored both runners on base.
+After a walk to McKinstry, Kerry Carpenter hit a three-run home run to give the Tigers the lead.
+With the win, the Tigers are now just four games back of the Twins for first place in the division.
+It was also the fifth time in the last six games they have scored five or more runs.

 Here are the Royals-Tigers MLB odds, courtesy of FanDuel.